-Below you will find a selection of D-Tap power cables from various manufacturers starting at araound 40£/55USD.
-They are all originally for the Sony FX9, but since the FX9 and FX6 both has a 19.5 volt DC input they should work perfectly.
+Below you will find a selection of D-Tap power cables from various manufacturers starting at around 40£/55USD.
+They are all originally for the Sony FX9, but since the FX9 and FX6, both have a 19.5 volt DC input they should work perfectly.

 SMALLRIG 19.5V Regulated D-Tap Power Cable